Transfer Drive Dock

 Welcome to this guide for the CODEX Transfer Drive Dock, a high performance dual-Thunderbolt 3 desktop storage device.

 Below is a getting started video for an out-of-the-box setup to get you up and running quickly.
-It includes some do's and don'ts for best practice and to get the best performance from your Transfer Drive.
+It includes some do's and don't's for best practice and to get the best performance from your Transfer Drive.

 Operating system